 Put all ingredients in the crock-pot, except the butter and flour.
-Cover and cook on Low for 8-10 hours (High for 4-5 hours).
+Cover and cook on Low for 8 to 10 hours (High for 4 to 5 hours).

 One hour before serving, make a roux by melting the ¼ cup butter in a small saucepan, then stirring in the ¼ cup flour, until smooth.
 Add this mixture to the soup and stir.
 Cook the soup on High until it thickens a bit.

 *Substitute ground turkey or ground chicken for the beef (and use chicken broth in place of beef.
 I have never done this, but why not?)
 Or, finely diced chuck roast, browned.

 *I usually double this recipe so I have plenty of leftovers